emca-it/Energy-Log-Server-6.x/09-00-00-Intelligence_Module/09-00-00-Intelligence_Module.md

 - using the power of processors
 - detection of known incorrect behaviour of IT systems

-In the future, it is planned to launch algorithms that enable automatic detection of anomalies, e.g. non-standard network traffic, which may suggest hacking attempts.

 (A detailed description of the implemented algorithms can be found in a separate document)